MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/6-connector.md

 ### Run using RunPQSDKTestSuites.ps1 utility

-To run all the Sanity & Standard Tests or a set of tests defined by settings file, use the `RunPQSDKTestSuites.ps1` utility present in the `testframework\tests\TestSuites` directory.
-Using the same PowerShell window, run the below command to execute the tests:
+To run all the Sanity & Standard Tests or a set of tests defined by settings file run the following command to execute the tests:

 ```PowerShell
 # Run all the Sanity & Standard Tests